antfu/issue-up/README.md

 In the `upstream` field, the key represents the name of tag to trigger the action and the value represents the name of the upstream repo (currently only supports repos on GitHub).

+> To avoid spamming the upstream repos, we recommend to setup UpIssues **only when you controls both repos**.
+And it's recommended to not include that trigger labels in issue templates but only assign them manually.

 ## Usage

 With the previous config for example, when you label an issue with `upstream` and `dep-a`: